shellytalis/policy-model-tutorial/textAssets.md

 Number 4 - start - describes the content of the button

-Number 5 - enterAnswer - describes the content of the placeholder of the input
+Number 5 - enter_answer - describes the content of the placeholder of the input

 Number 6 - show_transcript - describes the content of the button